 Our System Integrator for HCM and Finance is Deloitte

-Following a competitive procurement, Deloitte Consulting, LLP was selected as our system integrator.
-Deloitte has significant experience in Workday implementations, particularly in higher education HCM, finance and student administration.
-The Project One team is enhanced by Deloitte’s experienced leadership, and the commitment of the functional and technical professionals who are collaborating with the UA System team.
-Each resource brings considerable knowledge to Project One that will contribute to the overall effectiveness of this endeavor.
+Following a competitive procurement, Deloitte Consulting, LLP was selected as our system integrator due to its significant experience in Workday implementations, particularly in higher education HCM, finance and student administration.
+The Project One team was enhanced by Deloitte’s experienced leadership, and the commitment of the functional and technical professionals who collaborated with the UA System team.
+Each resource brought considerable knowledge to Project One that contributed to the overall effectiveness of this endeavor.
 To learn more about Deloitte’s Higher Education practice, click here.

 Implementation Preparation